Gustavo Cárdenas Ávila

-Gustavo Cárdenas Ávila, also known as Jan, (born April 30, 1974 in Celaya, Guanajuato, Mexico) is a Mexican musician, actor, and television host.
+'Jan, (Gustavo Cardenas Avila) (born April 30, 1974 in Celaya, Guanajuato, Mexico) is a Mexican musician, actor, and television host.
 He had success as a pop-ballad singer in the 1990s and later became a screen and stage actor.

 Personal life

 Avila was born in Celaya, Guanajuato on April 30, 1974.
 He is the son of Gustavo Cardenas and Aurora Avila, and has an older sister named Aurora.

-At the age of 18, Avila studied abroad for a year in Macon, Missouri to finish high school.
+At the age of 18, Ávila studied abroad for a year in Macon, Missouri to finish high school.
 During this time, he played drums and percussion in a Jazz band.

 Avila was briefly married to model and beauty pageant titleholder Alejandra Quintero from 2002 to 2003.

 Avila has two children, Eugenia and Diego.
 In 2024, his passion is photography.

 Career

 Music

 Upon returning to Mexico, Avila joined a pop music group called Sombras, first as a drummer and then as a vocalist.
 After several years of playing in different cities, Sombras was recruited to perform for the weekly television show Siempre en Domingo.
 This led to Avila being discovered by Raul Velasco, being signed with Polygram Discos, and releasing his first self-titled album in 1997, "Jan."
 The album contained the pop-ballad Chiara, which became a strong hit in the same year on the charts in Ibero-America, which despite not having a music video, was played on Siempre en Domingo for an international audience.
 The song talks about a loved one who died due to terminal disease.
 The album gained success in Central and South America, as well as Mexico, and led to Avila acting in telenovelas.

 For his second album, Acaríciame el alma (1999), Avila worked with Alberto Estebanez in Spain and with Carlos Lara in Los Angeles.
 His success in telenovelas helped promote this album.

 In 2002, Avila released his third album, Y Te Vas, produced by Christian de Walden in Los Angeles, CA.

 His fourth album, in 2008, Tierno was created with EMI Televisa Music.